FarzanSoli/Protein-Structure-Generation/README.md

 3 - Utility Functions: The Functions.py script contains essential functions for data processing, normalization, training, and other related tasks.

-# PDB Dataset-Protein Backbone Generation
+# Pre-processed datasets for training the models.

 The raw datasets, [alpha-carbon coordinates.][2] and the [amino acid sequences of the proteins][3] are available for access.